Animal Re-Identification on Microcontrollers

 \section{Conclusion}

-We takes a first step toward running Animal Re-ID directly on MCU-class devices.
-Starting from the gap between GPU-oriented models and MCU constraints, we explore architecture scaling and quantisation, arriving at a tiny INT8 CNN that fits within strict memory limits while maintaining competitive accuracy on both public benchmarks and a real-world cattle deployment.
+We take a first step toward running Animal Re-ID directly on MCU-class devices by studying the full path from compression diagnosis to model design and on-device retrieval.
+Starting from the gap between GPU-oriented models and MCU constraints, we explore architecture scaling and quantisation under low-resolution sensing and strict Flash/SRAM budgets, arriving at a tiny INT8 CNN that fits within MCU memory limits while maintaining competitive accuracy on both public benchmarks and a real-world cattle deployment.
 Building on this backbone, we show that a simple few-shot fine-tuning scheme can adapt the model to new sites using only a small number of images per animal, avoiding the need to train from scratch at each location.
-Together, these results outline a practical recipe for Animal Re-ID on edge and point toward future systems that perform monitoring entirely on low-power edge hardware.
+Together, these results outline a practical recipe for MCU-based Animal Re-ID and point toward future systems that perform monitoring entirely on low-power edge hardware.